httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ~~~

-Note: these are shown here using the line wrapping algorithm in {{RFC8792}} due to limitations in the document format that strips trailing spaces from diagrams.
+Note: the trailing spaces in these values are shown here using the line wrapping algorithm in {{RFC8792}} due to limitations in the document format that strips trailing spaces from diagrams.

 Any HTTP field component identifiers MAY have the following parameters in specific circumstances, each described in detail in their own sections:

 `sf`
 : A boolean flag indicating that the component value is serialized using strict encoding
-of the structured field value. {{http-header-structured}}
+of the structured field value. {{http-field-structured}}

 `key`
-: A string parameter used to select a single member value from a Dictionary structured field. {{http-header-dictionary}}
+: A string parameter used to select a single member value from a Dictionary structured field. {{http-field-dictionary}}

 `bs`
-: A boolean flag indicating that individual field values are encoded using Byte Sequence data structures before being combined into the component value. {{http-header-byte-sequence}}
+: A boolean flag indicating that individual field values are encoded using Byte Sequence data structures before being combined into the component value. {{http-field-byte-sequence}}

 `req`
 : A boolean flag for signed responses indicating that the component value is derived from the request that triggered this response message and not from the response message directly.
 Note that this parameter can also be applied to any derived component identifiers that target the request. {{content-request-response}}